 Leveraging Product Hunt & Beta Communities

-To further gain exposure and attract early adopters, use platforms like Product Hunt and other beta communities.
+To further gain exposure and attract early adopters, use platforms like Product Hunt and other beta communities to market AI tools.
 You can:

 - Craft compelling Product Hunt listings with visuals, descriptions, and a personal founder’s note to keep your users engaged and responding to comments.